alec-z/charter/stf_charter.md

 be submitted by the respective Chair of that Committee to the Governing Board for resolution.

-Any matter that is not resolved in a work team may be submitted by a work team member to
+Any matter that is not resolved in a project team may be submitted by a project team member to

-the respective Committee under which that work team was formed.
+the respective Committee under which that project team was formed.

 The Governing Board may designate ofﬁcer positions within the Project and set procedures for